 At Gastrointestinalatlas.com we present a high resolution video atlas of gastrointestinal endoscopy in which we want to share our endoscopic experience here in the Republic of El Salvador with colleagues and medical students all over the world.
-Our atlas presently displays 4499 video clips, covering almost all areas of gastrointestinal pathology detectable by endoscopy.
+Our atlas presently displays 5154 video clips, more hundreds of videos in YouTube covering almost all areas of gastrointestinal pathology detectable by endoscopy.
 It has been and still It is a time consuming task to acquire, process and upload the many interesting cases that we come across in our everyday practice.
 What motivates us to keep on working and improving the atlas, is the positive feedback of the many colleagues that have written us and sent their comments as well as the friendships and relationships that have developed with many individuals as well as gastro-intestinal societies worldwide.
 Your comments and feedback is very important to us as it is the fuel that keeps us going.

 Julio Murra-Saca MD.

 Hospital Centro de Emergencias.